react-bratus/react-bratus/packages/bratus-cli/README.md

 ## Changelog

+- 3.4.0
+  - You can now filter nodes by how many times they are rendered in your application.
+  - Implemented more accurate label filtering.
+  - Adjusting searchfields, labels & tree dynamically on Switch click/ Dropdown click.
 - 3.3.0
   - Added new functionality to parser.
   - Updated functionality for defining custom roots for parsing.
 Added it in the Frontend in the "Define custom roots" section in the Menu.